Ten Second Review

 Cost of Ownership

 The introduction of new engine technology has kept Hyundai right on the pace of the class best when it comes to efficiency and carbon dioxide emissions.
-These can be as low as 124g/km if you opt for the 1.6-litre CRDi diesel, which also manages 58.9mpg on the combined cycle.
-In conventional form, the base 1.0-litre T-GDI petrol unit puts out 133g/km of CO2 and manages 49.6mpg.
-Fuel saving technologies include Integrated Stop & Go (ISG), low rolling-resistance tyres, an alternator management system (AMS) and a drag-reducing 'active air flap' in the front grille, similar to the technology offered on the Ford Focus.
+These can be as low as 126g/km if you opt for the 1.6-litre CRDi diesel, which also manages 58.9mpg on the combined cycle.
+In conventional form, the base 1.0-litre T-GDI mild hybrid petrol unit puts out 121g/km of CO2 and manages 61.4mpg.
+The 1.5 T-GDi variant manages 44.8mpg and 142g/km.
+Across the range, fuel saving technologies include Integrated Stop & Go (ISG), low rolling-resistance tyres, an alternator management system (AMS) and a drag-reducing 'active air flap' in the front grille, similar to the technology offered on the Ford Focus.
 All of this is aided by a slippery drag coefficient.